Scientists Draw Maps to Stop Stink Bug Pirates

 The 2004 invasion

 “In 1999, we first detected BMSB in New Jersey,” Hamilton said.
-“In 2004, Anne Nielsen and I monitored an invasion of BMSB as it came into Philipsburg, NJ, right across the river from Allentown, PA.”
+“In 2004, Anne Nielsen and I monitored an invasion of BMSB as it came into Phillipsburg, New Jersey, right across the river from Allentown, Pennsylvania.”
 Nielsen is an extension specialist in fruit entomology at Rutgers who at the time was a PhD student studying BMSB.
 Since then, Hamilton and his team have followed the expansion of BMSB throughout New Jersey using a statewide network of black light traps.

 Growers, working with scientists, had installed a series of 70 or more black light traps on their farms in the early 1980s, sentinels against the European corn borer and corn earworm.
 This integrated pest management program has been running continuously, albeit with modifications such as new computer technology, for more than 30 years.